Peace support operations

 Future operations

-New Zealand is working to take a more proactive and strategic approach to our peacekeeping activities.
-This will allow us to match our peace support work with our own international interests and priorities.
+New Zealand takes a strategic approach to our peacekeeping activities.
+This allows us to match our peace support work with our own international interests and priorities.

-Our peace efforts are focused on the Pacific, so it’s important we keep enough capacity at home to respond to emergencies in our own region.
+Security and stability in the Pacific is a priority for us, so it’s important we keep enough capacity at home to respond to emergencies in our own region.
 Many of our Pacific neighbours face chronic social, economic, environmental and governance stresses that make them fragile in terms of potential conflicts.
 We need to be ready to help.

-New Zealand is exploring opportunities to share our expertise in peacekeeping by training personnel in other countries.
+New Zealand also shares our expertise in peacekeeping by training personnel in other countries.
 This will improve their capabilities and professionalism so they can contribute more to peace support operations at home and elsewhere.

 Top